andrewdangelo/42_DSD_Project/README.md

  ### Displaying the Mouse Cursor

  To display the mouse cursor in your VHDL project, you need to include the _MouseDisplay.vhdl_ file that is found in this repo.
+This file takes in the following signals into the ports described below, and outputs vga color signals to display the mouse on a vga screen.

  __The _MouseDisplay.vhdl_ provides the following ports:__
  * _xpos_: ( input pin ) the x position of the mouse realitive to the top, left-hand corner of the screen.